Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Causal-Distributional Random Forests

 is maximal.
-This is a weighted version of the MMD statistic used in \citet{DRF-paper}, with weights

-and similarly for $\nu_{i,R}$.
-Thus, using the same random approximation as in \citet{DRF-paper} for a translation-invariant kernel (see \kernelass{3} below) this can be efficiently approximated using $S$ random functionals.
+This is a weighted version of the MMD statistic.
+Thus, using the same random approximation as in \citep{DRF-paper} for a translation-invariant kernel (see \kernelass{3} in Appendix \ref{App_Preliminaries}) this can be efficiently approximated using $S \in \mathbb{N}$ random functionals.
 For a set of candidate variables, $\I_l$, $\I_R$ are chosen to maximize this criterion.
-Details are given in Appendix \ref{appendix:splitting}.
+Details are given in Appendix~\ref{appendix:splitting}.